Blog

 Senior Account Executive Mary Frances Foster

-CONTEXTUALIZING YOUR EFFORTS
+POSITIONING YOUR EFFORTS

-Foster helped develop a powerful influencer campaign for Florida Prepaid Prepaid, the nation’s longest-running prepaid college savings program.
+Foster helped develop a powerful influencer campaign for Florida Prepaid, the nation’s longest-running prepaid college savings program.
 A Florida Plan is a major considered purchase — equivalent to that of a car.
 Foster helped identify influencers who were also Prepaid Plan holders and asked them to share their personal experiences, including what motivated them to buy a Plan and how they found room to save in their monthly budgets.

 “Research shows that 55 percent of mothers active on social media platforms said they made a purchase on the recommendation of a friend,” Foster said.
 “These influencers feel like friends and experts.
 You’re capturing an authentic third-party testimonial from someone who has a huge audience and influence.